TRACE User Guide TRACE Version 9.7.5

 For the implicit solver schemes a dual time stepping approach is used.
 Therefore, a time step and a pseudo time step have to be given.
 The physical time step can either be given directly or specified as a number of time steps per period.
 The latter is recommended for turbomachinery configurations.
 A period is defined by size of the segments given in the mesh and not by the number of blades in the machine.
 This makes it difficult to recommend any value, since it is inherently grid dependent.
 A high number of time steps is generally desirable for accuracy, but can significantly increase computational cost.
 To give some very rough approximates, for a URANS simulation designed to be accurate, about 60 - 100 time steps per simulated blade interaction are required.
 If multiple blades per row or very large passages are simulated, that number has to increase proportionally.
 If a fast, but more dissipative, simulation is intended fewer time steps might be sufficient.
 Although a higher number generally increases stability.

 A good initial guess for the CFL number when using BDF2 is around 50 and can then be changed as necessary.
 In general, the lowest pseudotime step computed in any cell with that CFL number multiplied with the number of sub iterations should be larger than the physical time step.
 For many cases it is not useful to calculate more than 20 - 40 sub-iterations.
 If TRACE gives a warning that the pseudo time step is too small in several cells, it is usually more effective to increase the number of physical time steps than to calculate more sub-iterations.
 In general the setup of an URANS simulation, without any experience for similar cases, requires some tweaking.
-Therefore it is advisable to check that the residuals of the sub-iterations decrease several orders of magnitude.
+Therefore, it is advisable to check that the residuals of the sub-iterations decrease several orders of magnitude.
 If not, first increase the number of physical time steps per period, then increase the sub-iterations.

 Unsteady boundary conditions